-The mission of Dementia Friendly San Antonio is to build an inclusive community where everyone touched by dementia is respected, engaged and supported.
-We will achieve by creating sustainable partnerships to facilitate change across our community.
+The mission of Dementia Friendly San Antonio is to build an inclusive community where everyone touched by dementia is respected, engaged, and supported.
+We will achieve this by creating sustainable partnerships to facilitate change across our community.

 Dementia Friendly San Antonio (DFSA) is a community-wide grassroots initiative lead by an advisory board of community members in collaboration with the Caring for the Caregiver program, UT Health San Antonio, who have come together to address the pressing need for an inclusive community that supports families touched by dementia.
 In the state of Texas there are over 390,000 Texans aged 65 years and older living with Alzheimer’s or other dementias.
 With this number anticipated to increase 28.9% by 2025 we recognize the need for a community that is more inclusive, respectful, and safe where everyone feels included, engaged and supported.

 Who is involved?

 - Local governments who plan and implement housing, transportation, public spaces, and emergency response that enable people with dementia and care partners to thrive

 - Neighborhoods and community members that learn to interact sensitively and create networks of support